- News & Events

 “Don’t set expectations about where support is going to come from or what it looks like, but find a group that works for you.
 Also, since ministry is a continuing unfolding path, spiritual direction in whatever form it takes is critically important.
 Finally, you have to trust that you did this for a reason, and you’re still doing this for a reason.
 The work is secondary to the internal unfolding process.
 You’re always walking through the void, jumping off the cliff, and finding whether you have wings.
 Once on the path, you can’t go backwards.”

-Nancy is currently writing a book about her journey to ministry, and the role her cat played in it.
+Nancy has written a book about her journey to ministry, and the role her cat played in it.
 “It’s like going through the whole program over again.”
+Her book is entitled Hand in Paw: A Journey of Trust and Discovery.